 The Space Between Weekend Retreat

-Silent weekend retreat at Dharma Rain Zen Center (Portland, OR) exploring transition and the space between states of being.
-Friday evening through Sunday morning, with overnight accommodations and oryoki meals.
-Led by Genko Rainwater.
+Weekend silent retreat at Dharma Rain Zen Center (Soto Zen) exploring transition and the space between states.
+Participants attend Friday evening through Sunday morning with overnight accommodations and oryoki meals included.

 Full details from Dharma Rain Zen Center